-I have a BA (University of Melbourne), MA (University of Sydney) in Philosophy and completed my PhD (University of Auckland) in 2012 with Rosalind Hursthouse and John Bishop.
-My doctoral thesis researched the nature of phronēsis (practical intelligence) in non-deliberative modes of ethical conduct and was examined by Garrett Cullity and John McDowell.
+I have a BA (University of Melbourne), MA (University of Sydney) and PhD (University of Auckland) in Philosophy.
+My doctoral thesis researched the nature of phronēsis or practical intelligence involved in pre-reflective modes of ethical response.
 I have several works in progress that emerge from this thesis.
 One relates practical intelligence to recent debates in epistemology and philosophy of language concerning know-how; one attempts to rationally reconstruct from Aristotle the idea of conceptualised perception as a minimal form of rationality; one attempts to negotiate the debate between Dreyfus and McDowell on the nature of phronēsis; and a forthcoming article that poses a trilemma for contemporary neo-Aristotelian and Heideggerean views on the nature of phronēsis (2014).

 I have studied Indian and Tibetan Buddhist thought in India, Nepal, USA, Switzerland and Japan.
 I co-authored Moonshadows: Conventional Truth and Buddhist Philosophy (Cowherds, Oxford University Press, 2011) which focuses on issues of metaphysics, theories of truth, justification and ethics in Madhyamaka Buddhism.
 I have published articles on the nature of action and ethical agency that emerge from recent engagements with Indian Pramānāvāda, Classical Chinese Confucianism and Daoism (2011a; 2011b); on meta-ethical problems that arise when Buddhist ethics is contextualised in Pramānāvāda epistemology (2010-11); and a forthcoming article that investigates moral justification in the context of Prāsaṅgika Madhyamaka.
 I have also co-authored a book chapter on spontaneous action in martial arts which engaged the Japanese Zen Buddhist views of Takuan (Finnigan and Tanaka 2010).